jaidensiu/accura-plastering/README.md

 # Accura Plastering Website

 A freelance website project for Accura Plastering Ltd. built with Next.js, and deployed with Vercel.
+The website can be viewed [here](https://accuraplastering.com).

 ## To start development server
 -  ```npm run dev```